scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

     | broker_wait_condition               | 65 | state changed          | CREATE_COMPLETE    | 2014-03-19T21:51:30Z |
     | node_wait_condition                 | 66 | state changed          | CREATE_COMPLETE    | 2014-03-19T21:52:01Z |

+Alternatively open Firefox and login to the Horizon dashboard to watch the heat stack status:

+* Open Firefox and browse to http://localhost
+* Login with *admin*:*password*
+* Select *Project* on the left
+* Under *Orchestration* select *Stacks*
+* Select *OpenShift* on the right pane
+* Enjoy the eye candy

 Get a VNC console address and open it in the browser.
 Firefox must be launched from the hypervisor host, the host that is running the VM's.